 Another example is when the "Gorpcore" trend was in full effect: this trend that was mainly about wearing outdoor apparel and shoes in the city really spoke to my soul, because I have always been a fan of technical clothing.
 I was already wearing this type of gear but this trend made me want to dig deeper, and instead of buying the same Arc'teryx jacket as everyone else, I went on Vinted and bought vintage snowboard jackets from the golden era of the brand Burton Analog: the 2000's.
 It was a tribute to my childhood and if it had not been for technical jackets appearing everywhere, maybe I would never have thought of doing that.

-Side note: "Gorpcore", a term which sounds a bit silly to those who are really into technical fashion, for the following reason.
-This new, quirky word makes it sound as if this were a new phenomenon and only a passing trend; but incorporating outdoor pieces into streetwear has existed since the 90's and always will be.
-This trend only updated this subgenre with new brands and new technologies; and the trend did not disappear after a bit.
+Side note: "Gorpcore" is a term which sounds a bit silly to those of us who are really into technical fashion.
+This new, quirky word makes it sound as if this were a new phenomenon and only a passing trend; but incorporating outdoor pieces into streetwear has existed since the 90's and always will.
+The trend only updated this subgenre with new brands and new technologies; and this "trend" did not disappear after a bit.
 It just quietly became part of the whole fashion zeitgeist.

 Here is an example of a snowboarding jacket embodying the "Gorpcore" ethos (brand: Dimito Vertex).
 This is taken from a Manchester-based shop called This thing of ours.

-There are many different types of trends, but the 3 kinds I see most often are the following:
+There are many different types of trends, but the 4 kinds I have seen most often are the following:

-old models of shoes, or types of pants, tops,etc., or even whole aesthetics that make a comeback or get in the spotlight.
+Old models of shoes, types of pants, tops, etc., or even whole aesthetics that make a comeback and get in the spotlight.
 The 3 examples I just gave are good examples.
 These are the trends you should hop on if they are to your liking.
 Only after making sure you will keep committing to them once the trend is dead (worst case scenario, you can always sell the piece(s)).

 The case of Timberland 6-inch boots can also be mentioned.
 They make a come-back every 5 to 10 years and suddenly appear on everyone's feet and pop up on every feed.